allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 Be specific in your comments.
 For example, in lines 11-12, say what each variable is going to do in the code that follows.

 Each objective below will get you points for one or more coding objectives.
-In some cases, you can get multiple points for the same code category.
+You can get multiple points for some code categories within this one test.
 It is recommended that you complete step 2 before step 3.
 Otherwise, you can go in whatever order you like.

 ### ONE: Color one brick